Antonio-MI/mar-menor-chl/README.md

 │       └── locBoyasUPCT_reproyectado.csv # With another coordinate system
 ├── Copernicus # Contains scripts and notebooks related to Sentinel 2 imagery │   ├── access_token_credentials.py # function to get access token
+│   ├── check_dates.py # script to check cloud coverage in the AOI
 │   ├── config.ini # passwords for the previous script
 │   ├── download_tiff.ipynb # Example to download L2A images for a specific AoI
 │   ├── Fechas_CloudCover.ipynb # Measurement of cloud cover for a predefined AoI and dates